CountTRuCoLa: Rule Learning for Interpretable Temporal Knowledge Graph Forecasting: Related Work

-In addition, {rule-based approaches} for TKG forecasting aim to learn interpretable temporal logic rules.
-TLogic learns rules via temporal random walks ~\cite{Liu2021tlogic}, while TRKG extends this by introducing acyclic and relaxed-time-constraint rules~\cite{Kiran2023TRKG}.
-TR-Rules further extends TLogic by supporting acyclic rules and introducing a window confidence measure to address temporal redundancy~\cite{Li2023trrules}.
+In addition, {rule-based approaches} aim to learn temporal logic rules.
+StreamLearner~\cite{omran2019streamlearner} was the first approach for learning temporal rules on KG.
+It addresses a related but distinct problem, namely learning rules continuously from an evolving KG stream.
+In this context, it first mines static rules and then instantiates separate rules for different time distances between rule body and head.
+Rule confidences are updated online by aggregating them with a recency-weighted strategy across successive timestamps, restricted to a fixed-size sliding window.
+TLogic learns rules via temporal random walks~\cite{Liu2021tlogic}, while TRKG extends this by introducing acyclic and relaxed-time-constraint rules~\cite{Kiran2023TRKG}.
+TR-Rules also supports acyclic rules and introduces a window confidence measure to address temporal redundancy~\cite{Li2023trrules}.
 TempValid~\cite{huang2024confidence} builds on TLogic rules but explicitly models temporal validity by treating confidence and decay coefficients as learnable parameters within a machine learning framework, applying an exponential decay transformation to temporal features and aggregating them linearly.
-While the implementation details are not fully specified, TempValid likely relies on a neural or similar differentiable model, which, together with advanced negative sampling strategies, improves predictive performance at the expense of interpretability.
-Further, several approaches combine rules with embedding-based methods—such as ALRE-IR~\cite{Mei2022alreir}, LogE-Net~\cite{Liu2023logenet}, TECHS~\cite{Lin2023TECHS}, and INFER~\cite{li2025iinfer}.
+It relies on a neural model, which, together with advanced negative sampling strategies, improves predictive performance at the expense of interpretability.
+Further, several approaches combine rules with embedding-based methods, such as ALRE-IR~\cite{Mei2022alreir}, LogE-Net~\cite{Liu2023logenet}, TECHS~\cite{Lin2023TECHS}, INFER~\cite{li2025iinfer}, and CognTKE~\cite{chen2025cogntke}.
 These hybrid methods generally sacrifice interpretability due to their reliance on learned embeddings and neural components.

-Lastly, two deterministic heuristic baselines have been introduced: EdgeBank~\cite{poursafaei_towards_2022}, developed for single-relational graphs, does not consider relation types or temporal differences and simply predicts the recurrence of the same subjects and objects.
-In contrast, the baseline named Recurrency Baseline~\cite{gastinger2024baselines} predicts fact recurrence by incorporating the temporal distance and frequency of previous facts, and unlike EdgeBank, is relation-aware, modeling recurrence patterns separately for each relation type.
+Lastly, two deterministic heuristic baselines have been introduced: EdgeBank~\cite{poursafaei_towards_2022}, developed for single-relational graphs, predicts the recurrence of the same subjects and objects.
+In contrast, the Recurrency Baseline~\cite{gastinger2024baselines} predicts fact recurrence by incorporating temporal distance and frequency.